ianprime0509/zig-afl-kit/README.md

 See `afl.c` for more info.
 See `example.zig` for an example of how to structure your test code.

-### **------> IMPORTANT <------**

-**UPDATE: Once ziglang/zig#20725 is merged, you will be able to avoid the next step by doing `afl_obj.root_module.fuzz = true;`.**

-For better fuzzing performance you will want to modify `std.mem.backend_can_use_eql_bytes` to return false, otherwise AFL++ will not be able to observe char-by-char string comparisons and its fuzzing capabilities will be greatly reduced.

-This means modifying your copy of the Zig stdlib.
-If you have ZLS you can simply write `std.mem` anywhere in your code and goto definiton, otherwise you can invoke `zig env` and modify `$std_dir/mem.zig`.

-**Also don't forget to revert this change after you're done!**

 ## CLI arguments
 `addInstrumentedExe` will define a `afl-path` option to allow you to point at a directory where you built AFL++, like so: